Baby development at 9-10 months: what’s happening

 - try to hold a spoon when they’re eating by themselves.

 You’ll be surprised at how far your baby can move, so always watch your baby and never leave them unattended on a sofa, change table or bed.
-Now might be a good time to think about making your home safe so your baby can move about without getting hurt.
+Now might be a good time to think about making your home safe so your baby can move around without getting hurt.

 Helping baby development at 9-10 months

-Here are a few simple things you can do to help your baby’s development at this age:
+Here are simple things you can do to help your baby’s development at this age:

 - Listen and respond to your baby’s babbling: this builds language, communication and literacy skills, and it helps your baby feel ‘heard’, loved and valued.
 It’s important to respond by talking or making sounds in your own warm and loving way.
 Your baby enjoys hearing your voice go up and down and loves watching your facial expressions as you talk.